CFHS code : HT489

 Mary was the daughter of George Burrell and his wife Mary (née Allen from Bishop Stortford).
 George was a cab driver.
 Mary was born at 47 Russell Street, Cambridge on 6th October 1855.
-In 1857 she lost her mother to Typhus 18.
+In 1857 when she was only 18 her mother died of Typhus.
 She married William John Coward on December 25th 1872.

 William John Coward (1853 -1929) William was the eldest child of William Oliver and Mary (née Ball) Coward.
 He was a tailor.
 The family lived at 46 Maid’s Causeway.
 Every one of his eleven children were trained in a profession so that they could earn a living – even the eldest Alice, who was blind: she was trained as a masseuse.
 Later in life he let rooms and became a landlord.

 On 21st July 1887 he saved a man from drowning, and was awarded a bronze medal from the Royal Humane Society – which he was photographed wearing.
 He also served on the Board of Guardians for the workhouse and the board of directors at a local building society

 The Children click on the pictures to view the full image